micwik/ArnLib/doc/Description.md

       value, the clients value (non Null) is still used.
 * **ImplicitMaster**
     First local assign gives permanent Master mode, typically a client value reporter.
-    Client can receive persistent value from a server in an _ARN Data Object_ and then become a continual Master for the object by assigning value(s).
     + Master can be set explicitly with ArnItem::setMaster().
     + Client local assign to an _ARN Data Object_ gives permanent Master mode for this object.
       This implicit Master mode setting is done once when next connection is established.
     + Null values can be synced both from client and server.
+    + If a client _ARN Data Object_ is set booth as [Persistent](#gen_persistArnobj) and Master with a Null value before connection, the Master mode is initially overridden and the servers value is synced to the client.
 * **ExplicitMaster**
     Explicit permanent Master mode, typically an observer or manually setup Master mode.
     Can be used for UI (User Interface) with no Master set to any _ARN Data Object_, i.e.